-Women At Risk, International unites and educates women to create circles of protection and hope around women at risk through culturally sensitive, value-added intervention projects.
+Women At Risk, International unites and educates to create circles of protection around those at risk through culturally sensitive, value-added intervention projects.

-The history of Women At Risk, International (WAR, Int’l) far exceeds the dates of its formal establishment, reaching back into the childhood of founder and president Rebecca McDonald.
-McDonald’s international upbringing first exposed her to the world of risk when a young friend was raped and attacked with acid—a violent attempt to silence her cries for help.
-Both McDonald and her friend were only 14 years old at the time.
-On that day, one girl’s suffering set McDonald on a course of action to become a voice for the silenced, a defender of the oppressed, and a haven of healing for the hurting.
+The history of Women At Risk, International (WAR, Int’l) far precedes the dates of its formal establishment, reaching back into the childhood of President and Founder Rebecca (Becky) McDonald.
+Becky’s international upbringing first exposed her to the world of risk at the age of fourteen when a young friend, resisting rape, had acid poured down her throat to silence her cries for help.
+On that day, one girl’s suffering set Becky on a course of action to speak out for the silenced, defend the oppressed, and provide havens of healing for the wounded.